Building and Developing

 Providing environmental protection

-Our infrastructure discount scheme encourages developers to build sustainable properties which save water usage and reduce the amount of surface water going into the public sewer reducing the risk of flooding.
-If you would like to find out more about our infrastructure discount scheme please click here.
+Our environmental discount scheme encourages developers to build sustainable properties which save water usage and reduce the amount of surface water going into the public sewer reducing the risk of flooding.
+If you would like to find out more about this scheme click here.

 If you’d like to find out more about new connections charging and the changes brought about by Ofwat’s principles-based rules take a look at Ofwat’s website.

 We’ve reviewed each of our new connections charges and you can find more information in our latest Charging Arrangement Document (PDF).
 Throughout our Charging Arrangement Document the term “developer” refers to all of our customers who are building and developing properties.
 When reviewing these charges we’ve maintained the balance of charges between our developer customers and other customers, such as our household bill payers.
-Our Charging Arrangement Document not only tells you about our 2019/2020 new connections charges, but also about the process you need to follow to get a new connection onto Severn Trent’s water and/or sewer network - helping you to make an informed choice as to who does the connection work.
-We’ve recently received customer feedback which asked for further information on protective pipework, so we’ve created a document that explains our protective pipework charges for new mains requisitions.
+Our Charging Arrangement Document not only tells you about our 2020/2021 new connections charges, but also about the process you need to follow to get a new connection onto Severn Trent’s water and/or sewer network – helping you to make an informed choice as to who does the connection work.

 This tool asks a series of questions to provide an estimate of costs which apply to your scheme.
 The tool assumes a number of features about your site so that the estimate outputs are reflective of typical mains requisition schemes.
 We review this tool periodically to ensure that the assumptions contained within it cover the majority of schemes and that the outputs provide a reasonable estimate of costs in the greater majority of cases.
-This tool was last updated on 7 November 2019.
+This tool, for 2019/20 charges, was last updated on 7 November 2019.